Deer are a lovely and natural part of the environment, and watching them in the wild is enjoyable.

 It is especially important to spray immediately after rain.

-#3 – Make a very simple deer repellent is made by combining a gallon of water with two tablespoons of Tabasco sauce.
+#3 – Make a very simple deer repellent by combining a gallon of water with two tablespoons of Tabasco sauce.

 This also must be sprayed frequently to repel deer.

-#4 – Human hair or dog hair stuffed into net bags or old stockings and hang them in the garden.
+#4 – Human hair or dog hair stuffed into net bags or old stockings and hung in the garden.